Belly Button Piercing Guide With Beautiful Images

-While it’s a reasonably straightforward piercing, you want to make sure to have a qualified professional do the job because if the piercing is placed in too shallow of a position, it can cause problems.
-Plus, there are nerves and blood vessels you’ll want to avoid having pierced in that area as well.
+While it’s a reasonably straightforward piercing, you want to make sure to have a qualified professional do the job because if the piercing is placed too low or too high, it can cause problems.
+Additionally, there are nerves and blood vessels you’ll want to avoid having pierced in that area as well.

 What Happens During A Belly Button Piercing?